RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-08-01-using-datomic-pro-and-building-with-boot.md

 and what the implications are.
 Obviously, at some point during the `set-env! function, some code gets called that notices that a new dependency was added, and attempts to resolve it.
-As long as the repository needed to resolve that dependency is present in the list of repositories at that moment, then everything works fine.
+As long as the repository required to resolve that dependency is present in the list of repositories at that moment, then everything works fine.
 This is an excellent example of what the Boot authors are talking about when they say that Boot builds are programs.

-If you're like me then long familiarity with declarative build systems has lulled me into thinking of my build description files as fundamentally not code.
-Even though a Leiningen project map is entirely made of Clojure data structures, my experiences have taught me that it isn't code in the way I expect it to be.
+If you're like me then long familiarity with declarative build systems has lulled you into thinking of build description files as fundamentally not code.
+Even though a Leiningen project map is entirely made of Clojure data structures, my experiences have taught me that it isn't really code.
 But a Boot build file is.
 It's executing Clojure code on an epicly simple level.

 When I was first discovering how this worked for myself, I was working on an actual project, and the `build.boot` was significantly more